LeviJM/Week11/README.txt

 Create a Grid   [DONE]
 Make each square in the grid interactive  [DONE] Create a turn system   [DONE]
-Create the three in a row win condition
+Create the three in a row win condition  [DONE]
-Make an alert that says the winner
+Make the grid work properly on smaller screens  [DONE] Make an alert that says the winner
+Create a tie function
+Style the page